 Young families and first-time buyers could find their perfect home here.
 The Bethel neighborhood just the west contains a number of schools, a community center, shopping, and some of Eugene’s finest parks.
 The Willamette River, with its own parks and cycling and pedestrian paths, is just east.

-The West Eugene neighborhood consists mainly of commercial and smaller-scale industrial real estate with sprawling wetlands, but there is a residential presence here too.
+The West Eugene neighborhood consists mainly of commercial and smaller-scale industrial real estate with sprawling wetlands, but there is a small residential presence here too.
 The area has some of Eugene’s lowest population density, making for sizable lots, and properties can be had for well below the city average.

 Access to shopping and restaurants is a given here, but you’ll also find several smaller parks and a paved bike path along Amazon Creek.
 Eugene recently installed a rapid-service bus line running east and west along West 11th Avenue, making access to downtown to the east and shopping to the west a piece of cake.